Random complex dynamics and devil's coliseums: Introduction

 In this paper, we simultaneously investigate the random dynamics of polynomial maps on the Riemann sphere $\CCI $ and the dynamics of polynomial semigroups (i.e., semigroups of non-constant polynomial maps where the semigroup operation is functional composition) on $\CCI .$

 The first study of random complex dynamics was given by J. E. Fornaess and N. Sibony (\cite{FS}).
+For the motivations to study random complex dynamics, see \cite{Splms10, Scp}.
 For research on random complex dynamics of quadratic polynomials, see \cite{BBR, GQL}.
 For research on random dynamics of polynomials (of general degrees) with bounded planar postcritical set, see the author's works \cite{SdpbpI, SdpbpII, SdpbpIII, SU4, Ssugexp}.
 In \cite{Splms10, Scp}, the author of this paper discussed more general random dynamics of rational maps with a systematic approach.

 The first study of dynamics of polynomial semigroups was conducted by A. Hinkkanen and G. J. Martin (\cite{HM}), who were interested in the role of the dynamics of polynomial semigroups while studying various one-complex-dimensional moduli spaces for discrete groups, and by F. Ren's group (\cite{GR}), who studied such semigroups from the perspective of random dynamical systems.
-Since the Julia set $J(G)$ of a finitely generated polynomial semigroup $G$ generated by $\{ h_{1},\ldots ,h_{m}\} $ has ``backward self-similarity,'' i.e., $J(G)=\bigcup _{j=1}^{m}h_{j}^{-1}(J(G))$ (see \cite[Lemma 1.1.4]{S1}), the study of the dynamics of rational semigroups can be regarded as the study of ``backward iterated function systems,'' and also as a generalization of the study of self-similar sets in fractal geometry.
-For recent work on the dynamics of polynomial semigroups, see \cite{S1}--\cite{Scp}, \cite{SS, SU2, SU4}.
+Since the Julia set $J(G)$ (the set of non-normality) of a finitely generated polynomial semigroup $G$ generated by $\{ h_{1},\ldots ,h_{m}\} $ has ``backward self-similarity,'' i.e., $J(G)=\bigcup _{j=1}^{m}h_{j}^{-1}(J(G))$ (see \cite[Lemma 1.1.4]{S1}), the study of the dynamics of rational semigroups can be regarded as the study of ``backward iterated function systems,'' and also as a generalization of the study of self-similar sets in fractal geometry.
+For recent work on the dynamics of polynomial semigroups, see \cite{S1}--\cite{Scp}, \cite{SS, SU2, SU4, SU5}.